 The system will crop the image to the size selected.
 Images may need to be manually cropped to avoid strange stretching or cropping, especially if an image is originally vertical.

 There are four different size options:

-- Normal (3x2 - regular landscape photo) - for page with a sidebar
+- Large or small photo (3x2 - regular landscape photo)

 - large photo expands the slideshow to the full width of the content area